lcpz/awesome-copycats/README.rst

 Every theme has a colorscheme_.

 Blackburn and Dremora use Icons_: be sure to have bitmaps enabled if running under Debian_ or Ubuntu_.
+If you want more glyphs, try FontAwesome_.

 Default additional software used: ::